Yaomingshuai/VQ-Font/README.md

 Keys
 *base: path to config file for training VQGAN
 *t: switching to the training pattern mode
-After obtaining the pre-trained model, we put it into the folder named "vqgan".
+After obtaining the pre-trained model, we put it into ./vqgan.
 ## Train VQ-Font
 Run Scripts
 ```